YashTushar/Google-Auth-app/README.md

 │── firebase.json
 │── package.json
 │── README.md
 🛠 Prerequisites
+Before you begin, ensure you have the following installed:

-Node.js installed (node -v to check)
+Node.js: Check if Node.js is installed by running node -v in your terminal.

-Firebase project set up (Firebase Console)
+Firebase project: Set up a Firebase project in the Firebase Console.

-Firebase CLI installed (npm install -g firebase-tools)
+Firebase CLI: Install the Firebase CLI globally by running npm install -g firebase-tools.

-Git installed (git --version to check)
+Git: Check if Git is installed by running git --version.

 📥 Installation

-1️⃣ Clone the repository
+Clone the repository

+bash
+Copy
 git clone <your-repo-url>
 cd google-auth-app

-2️⃣ Install dependencies
+Install dependencies

+bash
+Copy
 npm install

-3️⃣ Set up Firebase
+Set up Firebase

-Create a Firebase project at Firebase Console
+Create a Firebase project at Firebase Console.

-Enable Google Authentication in Authentication → Sign-in method
+Enable Google Authentication in Authentication → Sign-in method.

 Generate Firebase config and add it to src/firebaseConfig.js:

+javascript
+Copy
 import { initializeApp } from "firebase/app";
 import { getAuth, GoogleAuthProvider } from "firebase/auth";